 Like many stories about innovation and technological development, Group 11 brings together people with a vision and entrepreneurial skills who chose to do things a different way, challenging conventional ways and thought.
 The Group 11 team identified an opportunity to revolutionize the mining industry by mitigating the environmental footprint associated with conventional methods, in turn increasing the value proposition for local stakeholders, while also redefining the economic parameters for many mineral deposits.

-In order to further the cyanide-free testwork and recover the remaining gold onsite, Golden Predator (now Sabre Gold) began working with Envirometal Technologies Inc. and ran a series of lab tests utilizing Envirometal’s proprietary environmentally-friendly cyanide-free hydrometallurgical technology to extract gold.
-Based on successful lab tests, Golden Predator (now Sabre Gold) designed and constructed a Secondary Recovery Unit (SRU™) to be used with EnivroLeach’s solution to replace the smelting process.
+In order to further the cyanide-free test work and recover the remaining gold onsite, Golden Predator began running a series of lab tests utilizing proprietary environmentally friendly cyanide-free hydrometallurgical technology to extract gold.
+Based on successful lab tests, Golden Predator designed and constructed a Secondary Recovery Unit (“SRU”™) to be used with EnivroLeach’s solution to replace the smelting process.

-Golden Predator (now Sabre Gold) and Envirometal’s working relationship resulted in the world’s first on-site test of a new cyanide-free technology on both pilot and production-scale levels.
-Working together with the mobile SRU (aka ‘the washing machine’) and Envirometal solution (aka ‘the soap’) gold was successfully recovered faster and more thoroughly than with cyanide and confirmed the ability of our new eco-friendly formula to extract gold into solution from sulfide concentrates
+Golden Predator’s work resulted in the world’s first on-site test of a new cyanide-free technology on both pilot and production-scale levels.
+Working together with the mobile SRU (aka ‘the washing machine’) and solution (aka ‘the soap’) gold was successfully recovered faster and more thoroughly than with cyanide and confirmed the ability of our new eco-friendly formula to extract gold into solution from sulfide concentrates.

-enCore Energy with its team of ‘in-situ’ (recovery method, a form of In Place Mineral Extraction) recovery experts from the uranium sector were closely watching the results from Golden Predator (now Sabre Gold) and Envirometal’s tests.
-This team, which includes scientists and professionals instrumental in the initial development and utilization of in-situ recovery technology successfully saw an opportunity to adapt this technology to test the ability to extract gold and other metals in place.
+A team of experts with experience utilizing In-Situ Recovery (“ISR”), a form of IPME, from the uranium sector were closely watching the results from Golden Predator’s tests.
+This team, which includes scientists and professionals instrumental in the initial development and utilization of ISR technology successfully, saw an opportunity to adapt this technology to test the ability to extract gold and other metals in place.

-With this combination of in the field experience of Golden Predator (now Sabre Gold), environmentally friendly solution from Envirometal and expertise in the field of In Place Mining from enCore Energy, Group 11 Technologies Inc. was created to focus on the development of new technology to extract precious metals in an environmentally and socially responsible manner.
+With this combination of Golden Predator’s in the field experience, a proprietary water based of Golden Predator, environmentally friendly solution, and a team with advanced expertise in ISR the field of In Place Mining from enCore Energy, Group 11 Technologies Inc. was created to focus on the development and expansion of this new technology to extract precious metals in an environmentally and socially responsible manner.

-Ms. Lee-Sheriff led the world’s first on-site test of a solvent which replaced cyanide in the gold extraction process, and created a mobile Secondary Recovery Unit (SRU®).
-This work resulted in the formation of Group 11 Technologies Inc., focused on the development of non-invasive, in-place and environmentally friendly mineral extraction.
-Ms. Lee-Sheriff also established and owns the Yukon Mint®, which has created 100% green gold coins with indigenous art to celebrate the local communities and artists.
-With a strong commitment to social responsibility and community engagement she has successfully negotiated and implemented socio-economic and exploration agreements, plus implemented numerous innovative programs, including the award-winning Elders-in-Residence Program.
+Ms. Sheriff led the world’s first on-site test of a solvent which replaced cyanide in the gold extraction process, resulting in the formation of Group 11.
+She was responsible for creating the SRU® (the Secondary Recovery Unit) which replaced the smelter process in the test process.
+Ms. Sheriff also established and presently owns the Yukon Mint®, which has created green gold coins with indigenous art to celebrate the local communities and artists.
+With a strong commitment to social responsibility and community engagement she has successfully negotiated and implemented socio-economic and exploration agreements with indigenous governments plus implemented numerous innovative programs, including the award-winning Elders-in-Residence Program, to ensure community involvement in corporate projects.
+She is responsible for developing the Yukon Mine Training Association, focused on aboriginal training, raising $20+ mm for training initiatives.

 Mr. Morgan is a renowned precious metals analyst that has been involved in the natural resource sector for over 30 years.
 He originated The Morgan Report, a monthly report that covers economic news, the global economy, and to invest in the resource sector.
 Mr. Morgan frequently travels the world providing presentations and media appearances.
 He has appeared on media outlets including Fox Business, CNBC, Wall Street Journal and BNN Blomberg.
 He holds degrees in finance and engineering.
 A dynamic, much-in-demand speaker all over the globe, he is a a big-picture macroeconomist whose main job is education—educating people about honest money and the benefits of a sound financial system.
 Mr. Morgan has an MS Business from La Verne, Los Angeles, California and a BS Aeronautical Engineering from San San Luis Obispo, California.